 Castor oil is a natural treatment for fighting the signs of ageing.
 Castor oil penetrates the skin and helps to stimulate collagen and elastin, which can soften and hydrate the skin, making it great for wrinkles.
 Dip a small cotton ball into castor oil and apply to wrinkled skin before going to bed.

 Give yourself glowing skin with castor oil by looking after your liver.
 Apply the oil to an old flannel before placing on the liver region (under the right side of your chest) wrap in clingfilm and cover with a hot water bottle.
 Try to leave it there for a minimum of an hour… overnight would work wonders.

-Just by applying a little of Pukka's Organic Castor Oil before going to bed your eyebrows, locks and liver region can benefit from natural nourishment.
+Just by applying a little castor oil before going to bed your lashes, locks and liver region can benefit from natural nourishment.

-Castor seeds are rich with essential oils and in order to extract the oils, pressure is added to them to release all of the goodness.
+Look out for cold-pressed or cold-processed castor oil.
+Castor seeds are rich with essential oils and in order to extract the oils pressure is added to them to release all of the goodness.
 Unlike some castor oils, cold-pressed does not use heat to extract the nutrients.
-Instead, natural methods of pressing are used, producing 100% pure castor oil.
-Pukka’s organic castor oil is cold-pressed, using natural methods of pressing to make sure none of the oils goodness is lost.
-Organic castor oils are free from chemicals and synthetic ingredients, you can also guarantee that they have come from farms that are pesticide and fertiliser free, so better for both you and the environment.
+Instead, natural methods of pressing are used, producing 100% pure castor oil